Michigan Auto Insurance Quotes

 Michigan law requires all insurance companies to cover eligible residents.
 To be eligible, you must have a valid Michigan driver’s license and a registered car in the state.

 In a few circumstances, insurance companies can refuse to issue a policy.
 They often deny coverage if you have an auto insurance fraud conviction within the past five years or a felony involving a vehicle.
 This includes driving under the influence.
+You will want to find the best auto insurance prices and coverage for your needs.

 Although Michigan requires minimum coverage, you can opt for higher BI/PD limits.
 Insurance companies can also offer discounts to save you some money.
 These include the following: